Prospective members who live in developing nations have the option to choose an electronic membership, or e-Membership, when they join IEEE.

-Best of all, e-Membership offers reduced base membership dues: just US$52*, compared to US$142* for traditional membership.
+Best of all, e-Membership offers reduced base membership dues: just US$75*, compared to US$145* for traditional membership.

-When you join IEEE, you'll receive an electronic PDF file that contains your membership card and membership materials.
+When you join IEEE, you'll be able to access an electronic PDF file that contains your membership card and membership materials.
 After you join, the publications that come with IEEE membership including IEEE Spectrum magazine, The Institute, and Potentials will be delivered to you digitally through IEEE Xplore, the IEEE online platform for content delivery.

 * IEEE membership dues also carry a regional activities assessment based on your country and can be US$4, US$5, or US$13 additional depending on where you live.
 This assessment is the same whether you choose electronic or traditional membership.
 There is more about this in the Frequently Asked Questions.

 New members create an IEEE Account upon joining.
 Your IEEE Account gives you access to all of the benefits and services of IEEE membership.

 After entering your address profile, you will be presented with the option to choose e-Membership.

 Be sure to select "IEEE Membership - Electronic."
 The default selection will be "IEEE Membership - Traditional."
 If you wish to receive paper materials with your membership, then you may keep this option.

 If you have any questions about your IEEE Account or online application, the IEEE Contact Center can assist you.